josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🦁_Armoury_Quick_Tour/🚢_large_underwater_threats.md

-File: 🚢_royal_navy_and_the_definite_reality_of_underwater_threats.md

 # 🚢 Royal Navy & The Definite Reality of Underwater Threats
-**First created:** 2025-11-17 | **Last updated:** 2025-11-17
+**First created:** 2025-11-17 | **Last updated:** 2025-12-21
 *Why navies throughout history — including the Royal Navy — have relied on exaggerated, unverifiable, and often completely imaginary underwater threats to justify budgets, prestige, and political leverage.*

 ---